Duration: 20 Days Arrival to Departure

 Day 11: – Manang to Chure Letdar (4250m)

 The trail continues to climb out of the Marsyangdi Valley.
 The trail follows this valley north, passing a Goths as it steadily gains elevation.
 You have left the large trees below; the vegetation now consists of scrub juniper and alpine grasses.
 It’s fun to see large yaks grazing.
 The view of Annapurna III is excellent.

 Day 12: – Churi Letdar to Thorung Phedi (4400m)

 From Letdar the trail climbs along the east bank of the Jarsang Khola, then descends and crosses the stream on a wooden bridge at 4310m.
-Blue sheep, and even snow capped leopards, sometimes magically appears.
-The crow like bird choughs, large lamer geiers and Himalayan griffons circles you overhead.
+Blue sheep, and even snow-capped leopards, sometimes magically appear.
+The crow-like bird choughs, large lamer geiers, and Himalayan griffons circle you overhead.

 Day 13: – Thorung Phedi trek to Muktinath (3800m)

 The trail becomes steep immediately after leaving Thorung Phedi, backing up moraines and following rocky ridges as it ascends to the Thorung La pass (5416m).
 You can see the long Great Barrier ridge, the Tibet-like region of Manang, as well as the Annapurnas, Gangapurna, and the heavily glaciated peak of Khatung Kang (6484m).
 The trail descends crossing meadows steeply down to Muktinath.
 One of the most important pilgrimage sites for both Hindus and Buddhists.

 Day 14: – Muktinath Trek to Jomsom (2713m)